 Learn more about the new rules and what your business needs to do to comply.

 When you open your door to a salesperson, remember:

 - certain products and services can’t be sold or marketed door-to-door

 - ask for photo ID and get the name of the person and the business

-- never share personal information (e.g, an electricity or gas bill)
+- never share personal information for example, an electricity or gas bill)